 Brief the listing visually

-Upload the room photo and define buyer fit, market tier, and furnishing direction.
+Upload the room photo and define buyer fit, market tier, furnishing direction, and review constraints.

 Agency workflow

-Use Planua to help agency teams move faster from empty room photos to polished staged interiors, while keeping the process practical for multiple listings, revisions, and internal review.
+Use Planua to move faster from empty room photos to polished staged interiors, while keeping the process practical for multiple listings, buyer-fit direction, bulk batches, and internal review.

 Swipe to compare before and after